mohdyel/video_recorder/README.md

 Features

-Recording: Capture video from any connected camera and audio from your system microphone.
-Playback & Rendering: Preview recordings in real time and export to MP4 or AVI with customizable encoding settings.
-Clip Management: Delete, rename, or merge recorded segments with a single click.
+Recording: Capture video fof your system with the sound of your system only Playback & Rendering: saved as mp4 , merging is required and deletaion of two files after merging, all handeled by python you can also create a c++ program to do the same functionality if you want

-Audio Controls: Mute, trim, or normalize audio tracks before final export. you can add it tou you your code
+you can add it tou you your code

 Technical Overview